 The Magnolia State has many great places to tow your recreational vehicles.
 There are quite a few opportunities to get outside and have fun with your trailer, such as taking the boat out on Lake Moultrie, taking ATVs on trails in Woods Bay State Park, or doing some camping and ocean fishing off the shores of Charleston.
 Whether you use your trailer for work or for play, you can protect your investment with a South Carolina trailer insurance policy.

-- Utility trailer accidents in 2011 killed nearly 350 people.
+- Utility trailer accidents killed nearly 350 people.

 - On average, trailer accidents injured more than 20,000 people each year, over the last 25 years, amounting to half a million people in total.